vecin2/em_automation/README.md

 {% set descriptor_ref_id = descriptor_id %}
 {% include 'add_descriptor_ref.sql' %}
 ```

+## Hidden Templates
+A hidden template is not display among the templates to be filled.
+They are created so they can be reused and included in other templates but they don't make much sense on their own.
+Template can be hidden by adding the template under a folder called `hidden_templates` within the main template folder.

 ## Naming Convention
 The following name and convention is used when writing tempaltes:
 - Template variables names follow snake case e.g "customer_name"